What is a vegetarian diet?

 What are the benefits?

 A vegetarian diet is often lower in fat and cholesterol, which cuts your risk of heart disease.
 And studies also show that eating lots of fruits, vegetables, and whole grains seems to lower your risk of obesity, high blood pressure, diabetes, and cancers of the stomach, pancreas, bladder, and lung.
-Certain items such as broccoli, brussel sprouts, and other members of the cabbage family may offer special protection against breast and colon cancer.
+Certain items such as broccoli, brussels sprouts, and other members of the cabbage family may offer special protection against breast and colon cancer.
 Other studies have found that eating dark leafy greens reduces the risk of macular degeneration, a common cause of blindness in people over 65.

 How do I plan a healthful vegetarian diet?